dmshreyas28/PeoplePulse/README.md

 python pipeline/train.py --config pipeline/config.yaml
 ```

-The trained model will be saved to `ml/models/model.pkl` and automatically loaded by the backend.
+The trained model will be saved to `ml/models/model.pkl` (the single source of truth) and automatically loaded by the backend.

 ### 4. Access the Platform